mosip/documentation/docs/Master-Data-Services-Functionality.md

 8. The component restricts the bulk creation of Master Data through API.
 However it could be done through a script as need be depending on the requirement of the country.
 9. In case of exceptions, system triggers error messages as received from the Database

-### B. Update a Location in Location Master Database
+### Update a Location

 On receiving a request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active), the system updates the Location in the Location Database for the code received.

 The system performs the following steps to update the location in the Master Database: